microsoft/vscode-docs/docs/containers/debug-netcore.md

 ### .NET SDK Container Build (Debug without `Dockerfile`)

 1. Press `kb(workbench.action.debug.start)` or choose **Start Debugging** from the **Run** menu.
 (Make sure you don't have any existing launch profiles in `launch.json`)
-1. You're going to be prompted with a list of debuggers, choose Select **Docker: Debug in Container**
+1. You're prompted with a list of debuggers.
+Choose **Docker: Debug in Container**
-1. You will be prompted with options to either build with a `Dockerfile` (**Use a Dockerfile**) or build using the .NET SDK (**Use .NET SDK**)
+1. When prompted with options to either build with a `Dockerfile` (**Use a Dockerfile**) or build using the .NET SDK (**Use .NET SDK**), select **Use .NET SDK**.
-1. Select **Use .NET SDK**
-1. If you have multiple project files in your workspace, choose the project file associated with the project you want to debug
+1. If you have multiple project files in your workspace, choose the project file associated with the project you want to debug.
 1. Your .NET app will run in a Docker container, and the web app will open in your browser.

 > Note: **Supported .NET SDK Versions:** This feature is available for .NET SDK version 7.0.300 and above by default.
 For versions between 7.0.100 and 7.0.300, enable it with `dotnet add package Microsoft.NET.Build.Containers`.
 You can read more about .NET SDK Container build on [Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/core/docker/publish-as-container).